UDA-IIT-Mandi/UDA-Gradient-Reversal-Layer/README.md

 - Implemented comprehensive evaluation on DCASE TAU 2020 dataset
 - Source/target split for both training and testing data

+## Mentor and Guide

+We would like to acknowledge our mentor and guide who provided invaluable guidance and supervision throughout this research project:

+- **Dr. Padmanabhan Rajan** - Associate Professor, The School of Computing and Electrical Engineering, IIT Mandi
+- **Abhishek Dileep** - Research Scholar, IIT Mandi

+Their expertise in machine learning, domain adaptation, and audio signal processing was instrumental in the successful completion of this work.

 ## Implemented Techniques

 ### 1. Computer Vision Domain Adaptation (Validation Work)